Today I would like to go over 8 Ways On How To Improve Memory Power. Many people think they have a bad memory.

 Picture this, you are talking on the phone while carrying the groceries, and when you get in the house you place your keys somewhere but cannot remember where – this is only normal when multi-tasking and it becomes more severe with time.

-Research also shows that meditation significantly boosts mental performance by increasing the memory activity in the left prefrontal cortex, which is associated with emotions such as joy and peace.
+Research also shows that meditation significantly boosts mental performance by increasing the memory activity in the left prefrontal cortex, associated with joy and peace.

 To this end, meditation helps improve the brain in many aspects such as creativity, memory retention, learning capacity, and reasoning skills.